 Pain and Suffering is not the Same as Economic Damages

 Certain damages stemming from a personal injury are fairly easy to quantify.
 It is fairly easy to measure out-of-pocket damages.
 As an example, lost wages and medical bills can be tabulated with ease.
 Such damages are referred to as economic damages.
 Pain and suffering is categorized as non-economic damage.
-Though it is not possible to quantify pain and suffering, the physical and emotional pain is quite real.
-You deserve compensation for your pain and suffering just as much as you deserve compensation for lost wages, medical expenses and other costs that can be quantified with ease.
+Though it is not possible to quantify, the physical and emotional pain is quite real.
+You deserve compensation for this just as much as you deserve compensation for lost wages, medical expenses and other costs that can be quantified with ease.

-Contact Wright Pichon & Gray if you would like to discuss your personal injury claim.
+Contact Wright & Gray if you would like to discuss your personal injury claim.